vuestorefront/vue-storefront/packages/core/docs/integrate/payment.md

 Use bullets below to check if your integration has everything what's necessary.

 My integration:
+- [ ] has a great documentation, examples: [commercetools & PayPal](https://docs.vuestorefront.io/paypal/commercetools/), [commercetools & Adyen](https://docs.vuestorefront.io/adyen/), [Magento2 & Adyen](https://docs.vuestorefront.io/adyen/magento2/),
-- [ ] handles modifying total price in the second tab/during payment
+- [ ] handles modifying total price in the second tab/during payment,
-- [ ] updates Payment&Transaction status from webhook calls, so it shares some endpoint
+- [ ] updates Payment&Transaction status from webhook calls, so it shares some endpoint,
-- [ ] webhook validates request siganture if available
+- [ ] webhook validates request siganture if available,
 - [ ] PSP will queue failed request from webhook, handle it to prevent duplicates
 - [ ] Use `ngrok` or `localtunnel` to test webhook locally
 - [ ] supports 3DS1 and 3DS2 if it contains Credit Cards because it's required in EEA